Clelo4/Note/Java.md

 ```

 ### Arrays
+* An array is a container object that holds a fixed number of values of a single type.
+* The length of an array is established when the array is created.
+* After creation, its length is fixed.

+#### Array Declaration
 An array declaration has two components: the array's ***type*** and the array's ***name***.
 ``` Java
 // declares an array of integers